-The words in section 77 are exactly equivalent to those in section 20(1) of the Australian Income Tax Assessment Act 1936.
+Section 20(1) of the Australian Income Tax Assessment Act 1936 refers to income being "expressed in terms of Australian currency".
+Section 77 is expressed in the same terms for New Zealand currency.
 Section 20(1) had been accepted as embodying the decision of the Privy Council in Payne v Deputy FCT [1936] 2 All ER 793 (see, for example, Dixon J in Adelaide Electric Supply Co Ltd v FCT (1949) 78 CLR 557).
 In the Payne decision, Lord Russell said at page 796 of the judgment:

 ...the assessable income of the taxpayer must, whatever be the currency in which he derives it, all be expressed in terms of Australian currency; in other words if any portion of his assessable income is derived by him in French or Belgian currency, it must before he can be properly assessed to Australian income tax be converted into its equivalent, at the time it was derived, in Australian currency.
 In exactly the same way, any income derived by him in British currency must be converted into its equivalent in Australian currency.
 In short when an Australian statute tells the taxpayer to state his derived income in order that a fraction thereof (i.e., so many pence in the pound of derived income) may be taken as tax, this can only mean that his derived income is to be stated and dealt with in terms of Australian currency.
-From this it would accordingly follow that the commissioner was right in including the amount of £1,097 in the appellant's assessment.
+From this it would accordingly follow that the commissioner was right in including the amount of $\pounds1,097$ in the appellant's assessment.
 [Emphasis added.]

-Lord Russell was using the words subsequently adopted in section 20(1) in the sense described above in the second interpretation.
-Accordingly, the second interpretation of the phrase in section 77 is to be preferred to the first and third interpretations.
+Lord Russell interpreted the words subsequently adopted in section 20(1) to mean that the foreign currency must be converted to the currency of the taxing country at the current market exchange rate.
+This is considered to be the preferred approach.
 That is, the phrase "expressed in terms of New Zealand currency" in section 77 requires the amount of foreign currency tendered as consideration for a supply to be converted into an amount of New Zealand currency at the exchange rate applying at the time of supply.